norcams/docs-enduser/docs/create-windows-machine.rst

 .. _Working with Security Groups: security-groups.html

 ..
 TIP::
-   Starting with Windows Server 2019, a SSH server is automatically configured and started in your Windows Instance.
+   Starting with Windows Server 2019, an SSH server is automatically configured and started in your Windows Instance.
 You will have to create a security group that opens for port 22 in order to access the service.
 Unlike on linux instances, the username is "Admin".
 When you ssh into your Windows instance, you will